ad3002/FASTAN/README.md

 FasTAN takes a FASTA or 1GDB as input and outputs the off-diagonal alignment delimiting tandem repeats and their period as a .1aln file.
-For details on a .1aln file and how to convert is to PAF or PSL format, see the repo [FASTGA](www.github.com/thegenemyers/FASTGA).
+For details on a .1aln file and how to convert it to PAF or PSL format, see the repo [FASTGA](www.github.com/thegenemyers/FASTGA).
 For a program **tanbed** for converting the .1aln to a BED-file with the period see Richard Durbin's [alntools](www.github.com/richarddurbin/alntools).